And what actually is AI or machine learning, or deep learning? In this article, I want to zoom in on the...

 All this shows that not only can we safely say that AI exhibits some form of creativity, but that its specific brand of creativity is better at certain tasks than human creativity.
 It can quickly gather data and pick up patterns – much faster than humans, actually – which makes them great for producing specific content en masse.
 Washington Post, Bloomberg, as well as various other newspapers, have taken advantage of this, and their AIs have managed to churn out a hefty amount of finance-related articles in a short amount of time – the perfect task for a machine, as it involves collecting a large amount of data and simply presenting it.

-AI can quickly analyse the data we put into it and extrapolating, finding patterns, similarities, differences, all to determine the most fundamental essence of a given thing.
+AI can quickly analyze the data we put into it and extrapolating, finding patterns, similarities, differences, all to determine the most fundamental essence of a given thing.
 That’s how we get AI-generated human faces that are all too lifelike, or how a machine can actually create a piano piece after being loaded with a big chunk of piano classics.

 The particular type of creativity offered by AI is a fascinating prospect for employers in fields demanding creative thinking, then, as machines can deal with researching, breaking down, and repackaging data in a relatively serviceable package much faster than a human would.

 Will AI take our jobs? – The limits of human creativity

 If we are much slower in processing the data received weren’t enough, humans are held back in many other ways compared to AI.
 On a fundamental level, any machine is designed with one purpose in mind.
 On the other hand, humans have concerns related both to our physical bodies and our social needs – we do not exist purely to create.